domoritz/octopress/source/about/publications/index.markdown

 sidebar: false
 ---

+## Algorithms for the Visualization of Software System Evolution, 2013

+My Bachelor's thesis.

 ## The glass is half full, 2012

 A seminar paper on the application of an optimistic approach to concurrency control schemes.
 I wrote this paper for the seminar *Beauty is our Business*  in the summer term 2012.